French Way

 Paths from the cities of Tours, Vézelay, and Le Puy-en-Velay meet at Saint-Jean-Pied-de-Port.
 A fourth French route originates in Arles, in Provence, and crosses the French–Spanish frontier at a different point, between the Pyrenees towns of Somport and Canfranc.
 This fourth route follows the Aragonese Way and joins the French Way at Puente la Reina, south of Pamplona, in Navarre, about 700 kilometres from Santiago de Compostela.

-In 2017 roughly 60% of pilgrims traveled to Santiago de Compostela via the French Way according to statistics gathered by the Pilgrim's Office in Santiago.
 In 1993, the French Way, along with the Spanish route of the Camino de Santiago was inscribed on the UNESCO World Heritage List for its historical importance in Christianity as a major pilgrimage route and its testimony to the exchange of ideas and cultures across its length.

+Statistics

+The Pilgrim's Office in Santiago publishes data regarding pilgrims who got the certificate.
+In 2024 about 47% of pilgrims (over 235,000) took the French Way.
+65% of the pilgrims on the Camino Frances started in Sarria while 14% started in Saint-Jean-Pied-de-Port.
+49% of the pilgrims had a Spanish nationality, followed by US-Americans (8.3%), Italians (5.4%) and Koreans (2.8%).
+The nationalities differ regarding the starting point: In Saint-Jean-Pied-de-Port the vast majority of pilgrims (91%) is neither from France nor Spain.
+In contrast the majority of pilgrims using Sarria as a starting point is Spanish (64%).

+94% of pilgrims did the journey on foot and 2% by bike.
+About 300 pilgrims travelled on a horse and 170 in a wheelchair.
+Most pilgrims finish their journey in a month between May and September.

 Example itinerary

 Though there is no set itinerary for this route, daily stages from major town to major town could be walked as follows: